 The Ideological Divide

-As part of the Cold War struggle between the communist bloc led by the Soviet Union and the democratic bloc led by the United States, Berlin became a symbol of this ideological confrontation.
-The construction of the Berlin Wall in 1961 aimed to prevent East Germans from escaping to the West, where they would experience freedom, democracy, and a capitalist economy.
+Berlin became a symbol of the Cold War conflict involving the communists coordinated by the Soviet Union and the democrats led by the United States of America.
+The construction of the actual Berlin Wall in 1961 was to stop more east germans fleeing to the west for freedom, democracy and the capitalist economy.

 Life in East Berlin